Aker BP gearing up to drill North Sea well

 Norwegian oil and gas player Aker BP has received consent from Norway’s offshore safety regulator for exploration drilling in the North Sea off Norway, which will be carried out using one of Saipem’s semi-submersible rigs.

-The Petroleum Safety Authority Norway (PSA) revealed earlier this week that it has given Aker BP consent for exploration drilling in block 25/4 in the North Sea.
+The Petroleum Safety Authority Norway (PSA) revealed earlier in the week that it had given Aker BP consent for exploration drilling in block 25/4 in the North Sea.

 The prospect, Ve, is located in production licence 919, which was awarded on 2 March 2018 and is valid until 2 March 2027.
-Equinor is the operator of the licence with an ownership interest of 65 per cent, while other licensees are ConocoPhillips Skandinavia (20 per cent), and ABP Norway (15 per cent).
+Aker BP is the operator of the licence with an ownership interest of 80 per cent, while its partner, ConocoPhillips Skandinavia, holds the remaining 20 per cent.

 The water depth at the location is around 119 metres and the drilling operations for the well 25/4-15 will be carried out with the Scarabeo 8 semi-submersible rig.